vikejs/vike/readme.md

 }
 ```

 Note how these `_default.*` files end with `.page.server.js` and `.page.client.js`.
 There are four types of files:
  - `.page.js`: defines the page's view that is rendered to HTML / the DOM.
  - `.page.client.js`: defines the page's browser-side code.
  - `.page.server.js`: defines the page's server-side lifecycle methods.
  - `.page.route.js`: defines the page's Route String or Route function.

-Using `vite-plugin-ssr` simply consists of writing these four types of files; there is no configuration beyond these files.
+Using `vite-plugin-ssr` consists of writing these four types of files; there is no configuration beyond these files.

 Instead of creating a `.page.client.js` and `.page.serer.js` file for each page, you usually create a `_default.page.client.js` and `_default.page.server.js` file which apply as default for all pages.
 Route files `.page.route.js` are optional.
 This means that the three pages we defined above are enough to get a fully functional SSR app running.